 The treatment involves an individual in water, in most circumstances in a pool, utilising scuba equipment for full immersion underwater.

-The aim of the therapy is to offer freedom of movement underwater, something different and fun, and to be active in an environment that is completely weightless.
+The aim of the therapy is to offer freedom of movement underwater, for something different and fun, and to be active in an environment that is completely weightless.

 Immersion therapy is a little different from hydrotherapy purely through the level of immersion of the individual.
 Hydrotherapy isn’t fully underwater, compared to immersion therapy.